Your Way's Better

-"Your Way's Better" is a song by American hip-hop and lo-fi musician Forrest Frank, which appeared as the lead single from his 2025 studio album Child of God II.
+"Your Way's Better" is a song by American pop and hip-hop musician Forrest Frank, which appeared as the lead single from his 2025 studio album Child of God II.
 The song was released on October 25, 2024, through River House Records, 10K Projects, and Warner Music Group.
 It peaked at No. 61 on the Billboard Hot 100 and No. 1 on the Hot Christian Songs.
 It is one of only four Christian songs to enter the Hot 100 in the 2020s.

 On July 22, 2025, the song was certified gold by the Recording Industry Association of America.

 Background

 "Your Way's Better" was released as a single on October 25, 2024.
 On November 1, 2024, it appeared on the deluxe edition of Frank's album Child of God.

 Within the first several months of release, "Your Way's Better" remained as Frank's 12th or 13th most popular song on DSPs.
 In February 2025, a TikTok dance-trend based around the song was created by social media personnel David Myers and Bridgette Nicole.
 The trend caused the song to greatly increase in popularity.

 In April 2025, the song's increase in popularity caused it to enter the Billboard Hot 100 at No. 72, later peaking at No. 61.
 The entry marked Frank's second Hot 100 entry, his first being "Sunday Best" with Surfaces, which peaked at No. 19 in 2020.
 "Your Way's Better" was his first entry as a solo artist.
 The song was on the chart alongside Brandon Lake's "Hard Fought Hallelujah", making it the second time that two Christian songs appeared on the Hot 100 at the same time, the first being in 2014.
 In August 2025, Frank's song "Lemonade" appeared on the Hot 100 as well, marking the first tie that three Christian songs have been on the chart at once.

 On April 13, 2025, an official lyric video was released.
 On May 9, 2025, the song appeared on Frank's studio album Child of God II.

 On July 2, 2025, Reach Records' hip-hop musician 1K Phew released a cover of the song, titled "Your Way".